dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * (x)ray—stimulate a logo with energy
 * (o)utro—a message of hope from the library's author

 At any time, press 'q' to quit.
-The demo is best run in at least a 80x45 terminal.
+The demo is best run in at least an 80x45 terminal.

 # OPTIONS